-Martin Associates has measured the economic impacts generated by activity at the Port of Oakland Seaport for the years 1990, 1995, 2001, 2005, 2010 and 2017.
+Martin Associates has measured the economic impacts generated by activity at the Port of Oakland Seaport for the years 1990, 1995, 2001, 2005, 2010, 2017 and 2021.
 Throughout these studies, Martin Associates has used a consistent methodology, with slight modifications occurring over time.
-For example, the methodology to measure the direct impacts has remained the same for the nearly 30 year period, in that the direct impacts are based on actual data gathered through interviews with the firms providing cargo and vessel handling services at the marine cargo terminals.
+For example, the methodology to measure the direct impacts has remained the same for the nearly 30-year period, in that the direct impacts are based on actual data gathered through interviews with the firm's providing cargo and vessel handling services at the marine cargo terminals.
 The induced methodology has also remained the same, but the personal income multiplier used to derive the Bay Area local consumption and re-spending impact has changed.
 Prior to 2005, the U.S. Bureau of Economic Analysis only estimated personal income multipliers for the entire transportation sector of the Bay Area.
-However, beginning in 2005, it was recognized that waterborne transportation generated relatively higher paying jobs than those in trucking, rail, aviation and pipeline transportation sectors, and as a result, separate personal income multipliers were estimated specifically for the individual modes of transportation.
+However, beginning in 2005, it was recognized that waterborne transportation generated relatively higher paying jobs than those in trucking, rail, aviation, and pipeline transportation sectors, and as a result, separate personal income multipliers were estimated specifically for the individual modes of transportation.
 The waterborne transportation personal income multiplier is significantly larger than the multipliers for the other modal sectors within the transportation sector.
 As a result, it is difficult to compare induced impacts and local consumption expenditures for studies prior to 2005.
 This change in the measurement of local consumption impacts and the re-spending impact also results in a much larger state and local tax impact, and therefore state and local taxes should not be compared prior to 2005.
 Finally, the measurement of related port user jobs was developed throughout the period and refined during that time period.
 However, no measurements of related income, revenue or taxes were developed prior to 2005.
-Therefore, it is recommended that comparisons over the nearly 30 year period focus on the direct job impacts and the relation of these impacts to container throughput.7
+Therefore, it is recommended that comparisons over the nearly 30-year period focus on the direct job impacts and the relation of these impacts to container throughput.7

 Table II-6 presents a summary of the economic impacts generated by cargo moving via the Oakland Seaport.
-Between 1990 and 2017, several major changes occurred in the industry as well as the national economy.
+Between 1990 and 2021, several major changes occurred in the industry as well as the national economy.
 Direct jobs generated by the marine cargo activity fluctuated over this time period, growing from about 6,700 jobs in 1990 to 8,827 jobs in 1995, as TEU throughput grew by nearly 400,000 TEUs.
 However, despite the growth in TEUs at the marine terminals between 1995 and 2001, jobs actually declined, reflecting improved productivity and efficiencies in handling containerized cargo at the Port, as well as a consolidation of steamship lines.
-Also during that time, computerization of billing and freight forwarding activities increased reducing employment in that sector as well.
+Also, during that time, computerization of billing and freight forwarding activities increased, reducing employment in that sector as well.
 The United States economy experienced the Great Recession of 2008 due to the subprime mortgage crisis.
 It took several years for the economy to recover from pre-crisis employment and output.
 Although container throughput fell through 2010 driven by the economic recession, job reductions did not occur at the same rate, reflecting fixed jobs such as administrative jobs with the various types of firms providing services to the marine terminals.
 It is possible that these jobs were preserved in anticipation of market turnaround, which in fact did occur in 2010.
 Although the number of terminals at the Seaport decreased from eight terminals in 2010 to four terminals in 2017, TEUs grew from 2.0 million in 2010 to 2.4 million in 2017.
+TEUs handled at the Port of Oakland continued to grow from 2.4 million TEUs in 2017 to nearly 2.6 million TEUs in 2021.